Fabiano Santacroce: Como

 Santacroce was a youth product of Calcio Como SpA.
 He finished as the losing side in the round 16 of 2004 Primavera Reserve League.
 He was in the starting lineup alongside future Serie A players Marco Parolo, Giuseppe Greco and Daniele Padelli.

-Parolo and Santacroce were promoted to Como first team in 2004, as the club had faced financial difficulties as well as relegation from Serie B in 2004.
-Santacroce remained with the club in the whole 2004–05 Serie C1 despite they were declared bankrupt on 22 December 2004.
+Parolo and Santacroce were promoted to the Como first team in 2004, as the club had faced financial difficulties as well as relegation from Serie B in 2004.
+Santacroce remained with the club in the whole 2004–05 Serie C1 despite being declared bankrupt on 22 December 2004.
 Santacroce was in the starting XI in Como's relegation "play-out", which the playoffs matches Como losing to Novara in 1–2 aggregate.
-Como folded at the end season as a takeover bid was denied.
+Como folded at the end of the season, as a takeover bid was denied.

 Brescia

 Santacroce moved to Brescia as a free agent and played for their Primavera team before making his first team debut for the rondinelle in a Serie B game on 23 April 2006, against Cesena.
 He played at Brescia from 2005 to 2007, also ensuring a place in the Italian U-21 team due to his impressive performances with the Lombardian side.